Our People

 Starts at the Top

 Our commitment to diversity and inclusion starts at the top with our Board of Directors and the Board’s Governance and Social Responsibility Committee.
 Our Board recognizes the benefits of having directors who bring diversity of gender, age, race, ethnicity, and cultural background.
-In 2017, we had no women on our Board and currently 33% of our directors are women.
+In 2017, we had no women on our Board.
+Currently, 38% of our directors are women, including Board Chair Catherine Boggs, who was elected in 2022.

 Local Comes First